IvanReyesO7/saber-bot-twitter/README.md

-# saber-bot-twitter
+# saber-bot-twitter 🤖
-A small and dumb Bot that annoys my mates on twitter, it is trigerred by GitHub actions.
+A small and dumb twitter bot that annoys my mates on twitter, it is trigerred by GitHub actions.